 A quantitative assessment of exposure to the dam failure hazard was conducted using the best available data provided by local, state or federal sources.
 The flood module of Hazus was used for a Level 2 assessment of dam failure.
 Where possible, the Hazus data was enhanced using GIS data from county, state and federal sources.
-Please note that all quantitative analyses are limited to those dams which spatial extent and location mapping was available in a GIS format.
+These quantitative analyses are limited to dams for which spatial extent and location mapping was available in a GIS format.
+Results are summarized below.